Community Energy & Emissions Plan

 - Supplementary Material: CEEMAP Methodology

-As part of the Community Energy & Emissions Plan, Surrey has been reducing emissions community wide by:
+As part of the Community Energy & Emissions Plan, Surrey has been reducing GHG emissions community wide by:

 - Updating the Official Community Plan to include energy and climate change policies.